-Health Savings Accounts (HSAs) recently turned 10 years old and, like any pre-teen, are growing rapidly.
+Health Savings Accounts (HSAs) are growing rapidly.
 Serious savers are embracing their immediate tax benefits and are learning of their even greater long-term value.
-The basics of HSAs are largely understood, namely, that they are coupled with a high deductible health plan and allow you or your employer to contribute pre-tax dollars which grow tax-deferred until withdrawn tax-free for qualified health care expenses.
-In this article, we seek to explore some of the lesser known aspects of HSAs.
+The basics of HSAs are largely understood, namely, that they are coupled with a high deductible health plan (HDHP) and allow you or your employer to contribute pre-tax dollars which grow tax-deferred until withdrawn tax-free for qualified health care expenses.
+In this article, we seek to explore some of the lesser-known aspects of HSAs.

 Ways to use HSAs

-In the second way, tax deductible dollars are contributed to the HSA, and no (or few) expenses are paid from it.
-You may be extra healthy, or you may pay your expenses with $ outside the HSA.
-In either case, the HSA grows tax-deferred, and ultimately tax-free if used for future medical costs.
-Year after year the account builds.
+The second way to use an HSA is to take advantage of the triple tax benefit – contributions are tax deductible, the assets grow tax deferred, and withdrawals are tax free if used for qualified medical expenses.
+In this case, tax deductible dollars are contributed to the HSA, and no (or few) expenses are paid from it.
+You may be extra healthy, or you may pay your expenses with dollars outside the HSA.
+Year after year the account value builds; there is no “use it or lose it” penalty with HSAs.
 Why do it this way?
 Either you have the cash flow to pay your medical expenses (or you are healthy) and you are serious about saving for your future health needs in a tax-advantaged manner.

 What to Consider